Seniors & Pilates

 • You sit for hours looking at your screens.

-• Your hips tighten and your back aches.
+• Your hips feel tight and your back is stiff.

-• You start avoiding the floor because you're not sure you'll get up.
+• You avoid sitting on the floor because you're not sure how you'll get up.

 The Science of Movement